Learn how to make an upcycled shutter shelf unit with this quick and easy tutorial, that can be completed in a weekend.

 My father was what you call a “jack of all trades, master of all.”
 He always enjoyed working with his hands and was a master craftsman.

 I say “was” because not long after I took these photos, he passed away from leukemia.
 But happily prior to this, he shared with me these instructions to make this truly inspired corner shelf unit.

 My father explained to me that he took two shutters that he had salvaged and was storing for just such a “perfect” project.

 Once he came up with the design, he stripped the shutters down to the bare wood.

 After making the shelve inserts, he assembled the unit, finished it with a coat or two of drab olive paint and then sealed it.

-He said that the the total time it took for him to build this unit, from start to finish, was a weekend.
+He said that the the total time it took for him to build this unit, from start to finish, was one weekend.

 As you can see, it’s a beautiful shabby chic piece that you could easily incorporate it into your own home decor.

 Level of expertise to make this Corner Shutter Shelf project is BEGINNER to INTERMEDIATE.